 There are so many baby shower themes to choose from, but the baby is the theme.
 Simply hang a few streamers in appropriate pastel colors, and you’re good to go.
 There’s no need to hang diapers and bibs all over the place or come up with a new color scheme for the baby shower.
 In this case, less is more.

 If you happen to have some decorations saved from another shower, reuse them!
 Or pull out some strings of Christmas lights and hang them around the party room – they spice up any occasion.
 You can also use baby items as decorations, either yours or from friends.
 Think kid books, baby bath lotions, stuffed animals, etc. These small things can help set the tone and don’t have to be overpowering to be effective.

 3. Choose a Free Location

 A friend or relative’s house is free and allows you to cook the food yourself.
-If you don’t have access to a home, then consider a public park.
+If you don’t have access to a home, then consider a public park as one of your venue ideas.
 Just arrive a few hours early to stake out a couple of tables.
 Choosing a spot close to parking would be nice, as some of the gifts might be bulky, difficult to carry.
 Make sure to check park websites just in case you need permission or permits.